rudranshg/Territorial-Attack/README.md

-Territorial Attack Game
-team HawkEyes
+Territorial Attack Game, by team HawkEyes

 This is the game for survival and to conquer the territory.
 The motto is “Survival of the fittest”.